satvik497-boop/Agoda-Booking-Mismatch/README.md

 # The Trust Deficit — Agoda vs Booking.com Review Score Analysis

 > Why do identical hotels score 0.3–0.5 points lower on Agoda than
-> Booking.com — and what should Agoda do about it?
+> Booking.com; and what should Agoda do about it?

 ## Key Findings

 - Gap is statistically significant: mean = −0.40, p = 0.020, t = −6.93
-- Primary driver is **sampling bias (H1)**: Agoda reviewers are 60.4% Asian vs. 0% on Booking.com for the same hotels — directly explaining the two largest sub-score gaps (Location: −0.60, Room Comfort: −0.53)
+- Primary driver is **sampling bias (H1)**: Agoda reviewers are 60.4% Asian vs. 0% on Booking.com for the same hotels, directly explaining the two largest sub-score gaps (Location: −0.60, Room Comfort: −0.53)
 - BA revenue model: 2 At-Risk hotels × $3,456/year = **$6,912 annual
   GMV at risk** from supplier allocation reduction